duquec17/CS_450_duquec/README.md

 ```

 ### Other Libraries
-The following libraries will be automatically fetched into your project and compiled with your code:
+If not already installed, the following libraries will be automatically fetched into your project and compiled with your code:
 - GLFW
 - GLM
 - Assimp